Trolli ARENA

 The dwindling successes of the club and financial problems in the 1970s and 1980s meant that few further changes were made until the 1990s.

 After moderate successes had returned in the mid-1990s, Fürth presented major redevelopment plans for the then rather dilapidated stadium.
-Two new stands were built and in 1997 the renovated stadium opened with the new name Playmobil Stadion.
+Two new stands were built and in 1997 the renovated stadium opened with the new sponsor name Playmobil Stadion.

 Works did not stop though, and in 1999 a new South Stand opened.
 In the same year the first floodlights were installed.
 Further improvements were made in the following decade, but the main stand of 1951 remained.

-When the club promoted to the Bundesliga in 2012, it decided that better facilities could not wait until 2014.
-It tore down the uncovered South Stand and replaced it with a new covered stand, hereby increasing capacity from a previous 15,200 to the current 18,000.
+In March 2012, the club presented plans to move to a new stadium.
+When the club promoted to the Bundesliga later in 2012 though, they instead decided that better facilities could not wait.
+They therefore tore down the uncovered South Stand and replaced it with a new covered stand, hereby increasing capacity from a previous 15,200 to the current 18,000.
+The club now plans to replace the ancient main stand with a new replacement.

-The Trolli ARENA is located in the north of the city of Fürth, about 1.5 kilometres from Fürth’s old town and almost a kilometre further from the railway station.
+Sportpark Ronhof is located in the north of the city of Fürth, about 1.5 kilometres from Fürth’s old town and almost a kilometre further from the railway station.
 The walk from the old town takes about 20 minutes and that from the railway station about 10 minutes more.

 From the main railway station (Hauptbahnhof) or Rathaus, the stadium can be reached with bus 173, 174, or 177.
 Get off at stop Friedhof, from where it is a small walk to the stadium.